Lot Number Lookup for Cosmetics | Lot Code & Batch Number

 If the lookup does not work

 Try another package location, preserve separators, and avoid merging fragments from box and bottle.
-If the code still fails, use guide pages to check whether you are reading a barcode, shade code, or internal reference.
+If the code still fails, use guide pages to check whether you are reading a barcode, shade code, product reference, or internal factory code.

 Common questions